-A. I am Neken Agape Chuwang, a singer, songwriter, sociologist, a part time fashion designer, sometimes you find me in the farm too & a lover of Jollof rice.
+I am Neken Agape Chuwang, a singer, songwriter, sociologist, a part-time fashion designer, sometimes you find me on the farm too & a lover of Jollof rice.
 I’m the first of 5 children born to the family of Rev & Mrs Gyang Moses Chuwang.
-I love making new friends and being productive
+I love making new friends and being productive.

-Q. The man with the grateful guitar.
-Tell us how you started music – what made you venture into it?
+The man with the grateful guitar.
+Tell us how Neken started music – what made you venture into it?

 By the time I graduated secondary school I had written a couple of songs & one year later (2014) I kicked off my musical career with a single and ever since then God has been faithful and I’ve experienced growth with a debut album titled GRATEFUL launched last year.

-About my inspiration and drive, first I will say I’ve had natural drive for music and it has come quite effortlessly for me, because from childhood it was easy for me to discern the different parts of a song even without being taught formally which kind of amazed many people I came across, but my 3 major inspiration for what I do are : God, Family/Friends, and The Society.
-My music is inspired by these three sources and I ventured into music to glorify God and Edify humanity by putting out contents that positively informs and impacts my listeners
+About my inspiration and drive, first I will say I’ve had a natural drive for music and it has come quite effortlessly for me because from childhood it was easy for me to discern the different parts of a song.
+But my 3 major inspiration for what I do are God, Family/Friends, and Society.
+My music is inspired by these three sources and I ventured into music to glorify God and Edify humanity by putting out contents that positively informs and impacts my listeners.

-A. Well I see myself as a person who has one who has the responsibility of consciously enlightening & informing Nigerians about the good & and happenings in Nigeria through my music which is a weapon I personally think has been underutilised.
-Music is a universal language and as such it is able to cut across different races, age groups, religions and other differences in the society and I see it as the responsibility of well meaning artistes to encourage the good things happening and criticise the bad using their art to contribute in developing a responsible and progressive society.
+Well, I see myself as a person who has the responsibility of consciously enlightening and informing Nigerians about the good and bad happenings in Nigeria through my music.
+It is a medium I personally think has been underutilised.
+Music is a universal language and as such, it is able to cut across different races, age groups, religions and other differences in society.
+I see it as the responsibility of well-meaning artists to encourage the good things happening and criticise the bad using their art to contribute to developing a responsible and progressive society.
 Some songs I have personally written to address societal happenings include: My vote my right, Ungrateful Man, Grateful, Never Forget, Remember, Life is beautiful.
 The mentioned songs are some out of the many written (some are released, others undergoing production)

-A. I think the biggest hindrance to youth involvement and patriotism in Nigeria is the “Leaders of tomorrow” Mentality that has been continually hammered into the heads of youths in Nigeria through the words & actions Of leaders and other people in positions of power and authority within the country.
-We Youths need begin to see ourselves as the present leaders and behave that way from the choices we make (being productive and refusing to indulge in irresponsible activities like drug abuse and other social vices) as well as distinguishing ourselves in the different fields of our interests eg. Politics, music, farming, development, Medicine, etc.
+I think the biggest hindrance to youth involvement and patriotism in Nigeria is the “Leaders of tomorrow” mentality.
+This has been continually hammered into the heads of youths in Nigeria through the words & actions of leaders and other people in positions of power within the country.
+We Youths need to begin to see ourselves as the present leaders and behave that way from the choices we make (being productive and refusing to indulge in irresponsible activities like drug abuse and other social vices) as well as distinguishing ourselves in the different fields of our interests eg. Politics, music, farming, development, Medicine, etc.

-A. The inspiration is the state of the nation (particularly the political affairs) where politicians after sweet talking the electorate, or involving in other forms of electoral malpractice occupy offices where they do not have the interest of the electorate at heart and after their tenures expired they remember the electorates and come back for another
+The inspiration is the state of the nation (particularly the political affairs) where politicians after sweet-talking the electorate or involving in other forms of electoral malpractice occupy offices where they do not have the interest of the electorate at heart and after their tenures expire they remember the electorates and come back for another.

-So this is a song for every Mr Politician Out there to know that eyes are open and we’re starting a revolution to put politicians who are only selfish out if business and to enlighten the Nigerian who doesn’t know the worth of his vote & know he’s responsible for whatever becomes of our nation’s future.
-To download My Vote na my Right click here.
+So this is a song for every Mr Politician out there to know that our eyes are open.
+We’re starting a revolution to put politicians who are only selfish out of business and to enlighten the Nigerian who doesn’t know the worth of his vote & know he’s responsible for whatever becomes of our nation’s future.

 For the usual “I must blow fast” Nigerian Youth, calm down and realise that every good thing takes time and keep believing in what you do even when it looks difficult or impossible.